redis/redis-io/views/support.md

 Commercial Support
 ---

-Pivotal, the official sponsor of Redis, offers [Redis support](http://www.pivotal.io/big-data/redis) for developers and 24x7 production Redis deployments.
+You can [Get Managed Redis](https://redislabs.com) instances from [Redis Labs](http://redislabs.com), the official sponsor of the Redis Project.
+They provide fully managed instances with SSL, email alerts, backups and many more features.